 So tell me, have you ever had freezer fudge before?
 What did you make it with?
 What about almnod milk?
 How have you used up your leftover almond pulp or meal?

-- Place all ingredients in a blender and blend well until smooth.
+- Place all ingredients in a blender or food processor and blend well until smooth.

 - Line a glass baking dish with wax paper, and pour mixture into the dish.